The UvA is monitoring the situation surrounding the coronavirus closely and will post the latest updates here as needed. Last update: 6 May.

 The goal is to ensure that the current period can be completed, the exams can be taken at another time or in another manner than usual, and that the next period – beginning 30 March - will be offered online as much as possible.
 The aim is to minimise the negative effects for students and to prevent study delays.
 Various scenarios for facilitating this will be discussed with the faculties over the coming days.
 The Ministry of Education is also working on guidelines.
 More information will follow after the weekend.

-On the CANVAS page ‘Keep on Teaching’ (login with UvAnetID) there are ‘tips & tricks’ available for lecturers regarding the provision of education online.
+CANVAS page ‘Keep on Teaching’ (login with UvAnetID) there are ‘tips & tricks’ available for lecturers regarding the provision of education online.
 This page will be updated daily over the coming period.
 A Dutch version will also be available as of next week.
 Are you a teacher and do you need more information or do you have suggestions?
 On the CANVAS homepage there is a link to a discussion section where you can give feedback.

 A decision will be taken at a later date on whether or not events and meetings scheduled at the UvA after 6 april will be go ahead.
 Communication on this issue will follow once a decision has been made.